peterbrittain/asciimatics/doc/source/io.rst

     # Bright green text
     screen.putch('Hello world!', 0, 0, COLOUR_GREEN, A_BOLD)

-If you want to do something more complex, you can use the :py:`.paint` method to specify a colour map for each character to be displayed.
+If you want to do something more complex, you can use the :py:meth:`.paint` method to specify a colour map for each character to be displayed.
 This must be an list of paired colour\attribute values (tuples or lists) that is at least as long as the text to be displayed.
 This method is typically used for displaying complex, multi-coloured text from a Renderer.

 Refreshing the Screen
 ---------------------